-\textit{Distribution of the vertex displacement.}---To gain further insight into the active component of the dynamics, we compare the PDF of displacement extracted from the simulated trajectories of the vertex dynamics with the experimental distributions~\cite{supplemental}.
-The experimental distribution at short time is Gaussian and entirely controlled by the passive parameters, as confirmed by simulations in the absence of active fluctuations where we use the passive parameters estimated from the fit of the MSD data (see Fig.~S6 in~\cite{supplemental}).
-Including the active component of the dynamics leaves us with one remaining free parameter: the average persistence length $v\tau$ of the large displacements.
+To gain further insight into the active component of the dynamics, we compare the displacement PDF extracted from the simulated trajectories of vertex dynamics with experimental distributions.
+The distribution at short time is Gaussian and entirely controlled by the passive parameters: the simulations with or without active fluctuations, where we use passive parameters estimated from fits of MSD data, give the same results at short times (see yellow curves in Figs.~\ref{fig:dat}(b-e)).
+Including the active component for the dynamics leaves us with one remaining free parameter: the average persistence length $v\tau$ of large displacements.
 The short time Gaussian remains unchanged, whereas exponential tails develop at large times in the simulated PDF.
-The tails are more pronounced as time increases, while the central Gaussian part of the distribution barely changes.
-We adjust the $v\tau$ value by matching the tails appearing in the numerical results and the experimental data.
+The tails are more pronounced as time increases, while the central Gaussian part barely changes.
+We adjust the $v\tau$ value by matching the tails appearing in numerical results and experimental data.

-The simulated PDF compares very well with the experiments at large times, showing that our simulations reproduce the evolution of the experimental distributions even beyond the short times [Figs.~\ref{fig:dat}(b-f)].
-The order of magnitude of the extracted mean persistence length $v \tau$ is consistent with our experimental observations [Fig.~\ref{fig:traj}(d)].
-We report again the same hierarchy within the Rho pathway, namely an increase of $v\tau$ from myosin inhibitor to Rho kinase inhibitor, and from Rho kinase inhibitor to Rho inhibitor, as a signature of enhanced directed motion.
-The source of this enhanced motion could be due to actin polymerization, promoted by other signaling pathways, as cdc42 and Rac~\cite{hall}.
+The simulated PDFs compare very well with experiments at large times, showing that our simulations reproduce the evolution of experimental distributions at all times [Figs.~\ref{fig:dat}(b-e)].
+This is one of the main success of our analysis: the phenomenological model on which relies the quantification of internal activity is able to capture the strong non-Gaussian tails of the distribution with only one free parameter.
+This supports the underlying picture that vertex dynamics essentially alternates between transient confinement and directed motions.
+The order of magnitude of the extracted mean persistence length $v \tau$ is consistent with our measurements [Fig.~\ref{fig:traj}(d)].
+We report again the same order relation within the Rho pathway, \textit{i.e.} an increase of $v\tau$ from myosin inhibitor to Rho kinase inhibitor, and from Rho kinase inhibitor to Rho inhibitor, as a signature of enhanced directed motion.